bmwcarit/joynr/wiki/jee.md

 provider, then you should locally cache the proxy instance returned by the ServiceLocator, as the operation of creating a proxy is expensive.

+#### Proxy Futures and Callbacks

+When using the builder API you can optinally also provide a callback instance or request you be returned a `CompletableFuture` for the proxy in order to be able to wait until the proxy is actually connected to the provider (i.e. arbitration is completed), or be notified of any failures in connecting the proxy.
+This way your application is able to either wait until it knows that messages can be sent to the provider, or react in some way to the proxy never being successfully created.

+It is possible to use both a callback and the future at the same time, but if you want to do that make sure to call `.withCallback(...)` before calling `.useFuture()`, otherwise you will encounter an exception at runtime.

+Here are some simple examples of both using a callback and using the future API:

+	@Singleton
+	public class MyConsumer {

+		private static final Logger LOGGER = LoggerFactory.getLogger(MyConsumer.class);

+		@Inject
+		private ServiceLocator serviceLocator;

+		private MyServiceSync proxy;

+		@PostConstruct
+		public void initialise() {
+			// Using a callback
+			proxy = serviceLocator.builder(MyServiceSync.class, "my.service.domain")
+				.withCallback(new ProxyBuilder.ProxyCreatedCallback<MyServiceSync>() {
+					@Override
+					public void onProxyCreationFinished(MyServiceSync result) {
+						LOGGER.info("Proxy created successfully.");
+					}
+					@Override
+					public void onProxyCreationError(JoynrRuntimeException error) {
+						LOGGER.error("Unable to create proxy.", error);
+					}
+				})
+				.build();

+			// Using a completable future
+			CompletableFuture<MyServiceSync> future = serviceLocator.builder(
+					MyServiceSync.class, "my.service.domain"
+				)
+				.useFuture()
+				.build();

+			// ... non blocking
+			future.whenCompleteAsync((proxy, error) -> {
+				if (proxy != null) {
+					MyConsumer.this.proxy = proxy;
+					LOGGER.info("Proxy created successfully.");
+				} else if (error != null) {
+					LOGGER.error("Unable to create proxy.", error);
+				}
+			});

+			// ... blocking
+			try {
+				proxy = future.get();
+			} catch (ExecutionException e) {
+				LOGGER.error("Unable to create proxy.", error.getCause());
+			}
+		}
+	}

+See the JavaDoc of `io.joynr.jeeintegration.api.ServiceLocator` and `io.joynr.jeeintegration.JeeJoynrServiceLocator` for more details.

 #### Stateless Async

 If you want to call a service in a stateless fashion, i.e. any node in a cluster